EmergingMarketWatch

 • EmergingMarketWatch forecast: 27.75%

-The MPC has delivered a massive 19pps interest rate increase and 400bps increase in the required reserve ratio since March 2022, and we think the MPC will maintain a tight stance over Q4 because consumer inflation remains broad-based, reflecting FX pass-through, surging food prices, supply line disruptions, and robust monetary expansion.
+Taking into consideration the global uncertainty, the elevated inflation and Egypt's increased reliance on portfolio inflows, we believe the MPC will hold the rates in November and December.
+The MPC has delivered a massive 19pps interest rate increase and 400bps increase in the required reserve ratio since March 2022, but the MPC must keep a tight stance because consumer inflation remains broad-based, reflecting FX pass-through, surging food prices, supply line disruptions, and robust monetary expansion.

 Monetary Policy Committee Statement